-Imagine waking up every day on location, at a different dive site every day?
+Imagine waking up, at a different dive site every day.
 There are over 300 islands in the Fiji Islands archipelago, and countless coral reefs to explore.
 Exploring Fiji’s underwater world on a dive liveaboard, you get to visit Fiji’s more remote dive sites, including the Namena Marine Reserve in the Lomaiviti group of islands and the Great Sea Reef, the third longest barrier reef in the world, out of reach from most dive resorts.

 There are two liveaboards to choose from in Fiji, including the Nai’a liveaboard, which explores Bligh Water and the Koro Sea, and Captain Cook Cruises Fiji, which offers diving aboard their small cruising ship the MV Reef Endeavour.

 The Nai’a Liveaboard departs Lautoka year-round, with 7 and 10-day itineraries visiting some of Fiji’s best dives sites around the islands and barrier reefs near Vatu-I-Ra in Bligh Water, Namena, Wakaya and Gau in the Koro Sea.

 The dive sites around Wakaya Island border a 1000-metre deep channel, through which pass humpback, sperm and pilot whales.
 Divers often see manta rays at cleaning stations and hammerhead sharks cruising by.
 On Nai’a’s 10-day charters, divers are able to visit the more remote dive sites of the Koro Sea and renown dive sites around Gau Island, such as the beautiful Nigali Passage.